datacarpentry/sql-socialsci/episodes/04-missing-data.md

 There are several statistical techniques that can be used to allow for `NULL` values, which one you might will depend on what has caused the `NULL` value to be recorded.

 You may want to change the `NULL` value to something else.
-For example if we knew that the `NULL` values in the `F14_items_owned` column actually meant that the Farmer had no posessions then we might want to change the `NULL` values to '[]' to represent and empty list.
+For example if we knew that the `NULL` values in the `F14_items_owned` column actually meant that the Farmer had no possessions then we might want to change the `NULL` values to '[]' to represent and empty list.
 We can do that in SQL with an `UPDATE` query.

 The update query is shown below.
 We are not going to run it as it would change our data.